Skip to main content

 For more information, see "Entity Mapping" and "Transformations".

-15. Click Next, review the summary of your completed data preparation process, and then click Confirm.
+16. Click Next, review the summary of your data preparation process, and click Confirm.

 Identity_Engine-Configure_Data_Preparation-Summary_Step.png